nevthereal/nevillebrem-react/readme.md

 # Neville Brem Personal Website

 This is the official Repo of https://nevillebrem.com!
-This was my first React.js Project, so be kind and if you have any suggestions or comments, send them to contact@nevillebrem.com.
+This was my first [Reactjs](https://reactjs.org/) Project, so be kind and if you have any suggestions or comments, send them to contact@nevillebrem.com.

+I used some Libraries, to which I want to point out:

+- [Tailwind CSS](https://tailwindcss.com) for the styling of the page
+- [React Typed](https://www.npmjs.com/package/react-typed) for the typo animations in the hero section
+- [EmailJS](https://emailjs.com) for the contact form component
+-